skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``BodyClass`` - the CSS class to use for the ``<body>`` element of the page (default: no CSS class is used)
-* ``JavaScript`` - the base name of the JavaScript file to use (default: None);
-  multiple JavaScript files can be declared by separating their names with semicolons
+* ``JavaScript`` - the base name of the JavaScript file to use in addition to any declared by the ``JavaScript`` parameter in the :ref:`ref-Game` section (default: None); multiple JavaScript files can be declared by separating their names with semicolons
 * ``Link`` - the link text for the page (defaults to the title)
 * ``PageContent`` - the HTML source of the body of the page; this may contain :ref:`skool macros <skoolMacros>`, and can be used instead of a